SureDeveloping/Boardgame-Bar-Bonn/README.md

 ## Credits
 ### Code Used
+-   I used the Asterisk wildcard selector from from the Love running project.
 -   I used the Html code for the navbar from the Love running project.

  - Hier Felt text <span style="color:yellow"> PRÜFEN </span>
  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>